Cetrimonium bromide

+Cetrimonium bromide, also known with the abbreviation CTAB, is a quaternary ammonium surfactant with a condensed structural formula [(C16H33)N(CH3)3]Br.

 It is one of the components of the topical antiseptic cetrimide.
 The cetrimonium (hexadecyltrimethylammonium) cation is an effective antiseptic agent against bacteria and fungi.
 It is also one of the main components of some buffers for the extraction of DNA.
 It has been widely used in synthesis of gold nanoparticles (e.g., spheres, rods, bipyramids), mesoporous silica nanoparticles (e.g., MCM-41), and hair conditioning products.
 The closely related compounds cetrimonium chloride and cetrimonium stearate are also used as topical antiseptics and may be found in many household products such as shampoos and cosmetics.
 CTAB, due to its relatively high cost, is typically only used in select cosmetics.

 As with most surfactants, CTAB forms micelles in aqueous solutions.
-At 303 K (30 °C) it forms micelles with aggregation number 75-120 (depending on method of determination; average ~95) and degree of ionization, α = 0.2–0.1 (fractional charge; from low to high concentration).
-The binding constant (K°) of Br− counterion to a CTA+ micelle at 303 K (30 °C) is ca. 400 M-1.
+At 303 K (30 °C) it forms micelles with aggregation number 75–120 (depending on method of determination; average ~95) and degree of ionization, α = 0.2–0.1 (fractional charge; from low to high concentration).
+The binding constant (K°) of Br− counterion to a CTA+ micelle at 303 K (30 °C) is c.
+400 M-1.
 This value is calculated from Br− and CTA+ ion selective electrode measurements and conductometry data by using literature data for micelle size (r = ~3 nm), extrapolated to the critical micelle concentration of 1 mM.
 However, K° varies with total surfactant concentration so it is extrapolated to the point at which micelle concentration is zero.

 Applications

 Biological

 Cell lysis is a convenient tool to isolate certain macromolecules that exist primarily inside of the cell.
-Cell membranes consist of hydrophilic and lipophilic endgroups.
-Therefore, detergents are often used to dissolve these membranes since they interact with both polar and nonpolar endgroups.
+Cell membranes consist of hydrophilic and lipophilic end-groups.
+Therefore, detergents are often used to dissolve these membranes since they interact with both polar and nonpolar end-groups.
 CTAB has emerged as the preferred choice for biological use because it maintains the integrity of precipitated DNA during its isolation.
 Cells typically have high concentrations of macromolecules, such as glycoproteins and polysaccharides, that co-precipitate with DNA during the extraction process, causing the extracted DNA to lose purity.
-The positive charge of the CTAB molecule allows it to denature these molecules that would interfere with this isolation.
+The positive charge of the CTAB molecule allows it to denature these molecules, which would interfere with this isolation.

 Medical

 CTAB has been shown to have potential use as an apoptosis-promoting anticancer agent for head and neck cancer (HNC).
 In vitro, CTAB interacted additively with γ radiation and cisplatin, two standard HNC therapeutic agents.
 CTAB exhibited anticancer cytotoxicity against several HNC cell lines with minimal effects on normal fibroblasts, a selectivity that exploits cancer-specific metabolic aberrations.
-In vivo, CTAB ablated tumor-forming capacity of FaDu cells and delayed growth of established tumors.
-Thus, using this approach, CTAB was identified as a potential apoptogenic quaternary ammonium compound possessing in vitro and in vivo efficacy against HNC models.
+In vivo, CTAB ablated tumor-forming capacity of FaDu cells and delayed established tumor growth.
+Thus, this approach identified CTAB as a potential apoptogenic quaternary ammonium compound possessing in vitro and in vivo efficacy against HNC models.
 CTAB is also recommended by the World Health Organisation (WHO) as a purification agent in the downstream vaccine processing of polysaccharide vaccines.